 The little dragon froze, his breath held all up inside of his chest, because he was afraid to let it out and make a sound that could betray his presence to something Big and Hungry.
 It was of course too late to worry about that, after his earlier outburst.
 But luckily for Horus, he was not to meet any such danger just yet.

-Instead, from among the bushes appeared what looked to Horus like a pencil-thin boy of about ten or eleven years old.
-He had a reddish-brown head of hair that grazed his shoulders and a pale face full of freckles.
-His arms and legs were long and scrawny, as was the rest of him.
-He was all in rags and had only one shoe.
-In short, he looked anything but threatening.
+Instead, from among the bushes appeared a pencil-thin human child, of about ten or eleven years old.
+A reddish-brown head of hair grazed their shoulders and framed their pale face, which was full of freckles.
+The child’s arms and legs were long and scrawny, as was the rest of them.
+All in rags and sporting only one shoe, the young human looked anything but threatening.

 However, Horus had never before seen a human that his father or mother hadn’t already hunted and roasted or baked for his dinner, and he knew that the right kind of human could be very dangerous to a baby dragon who met such a creature all alone.

-As for the boy, it must first be clarified that she was, despite all appearances, a girl.
-In addition, she was no coward, but had more to fear from such an encounter than Horus did.
+As for the child, a young girl, she was no coward, but had more to fear from such an encounter than Horus did.
 So it is not surprising that her face should become the very picture of dismay and consternation the moment her eyes fell upon the dragon hatchling.